h5md/h5md/h5md.rst

 Global attributes
 -----------------

 A few global attributes are defined for convenience.
-They should be set at the file level.
+These attributes are given to the 'h5md' group.

 * creator: The name of the program that created the file.
-* h5md_version: The version of the h5md specification that the file conforms to.
+* version: The version of the h5md specification that the file conforms to.

-Optional global attributes:

-* datetime: date and time of creation.

 Standardized data elements
 --------------------------